apify-projects/store-gpt-scraper/main-actor/README.md

 ### Max crawling depth

-Specifies how many links away from `Start URLs` the scraper will descend.
+This specifies how many links away from `Start URLs` the scraper will descend.
 This value is a safeguard against infinite crawling depths for misconfigured scrapers.

 ### Max pages per run